-Technicians are expected to follow all safety protocols established by the customer that are necessary for servicing the analyzer.
-This may include, but is not limited to, lockout/tagout procedures, toxic gas monitoring protocols, personal protective equipment (PPE) requirements, hot work permits and other precautions that address safety concerns related to performing service on process equipment located in hazardous areas.
+Technicians are expected to be trained and follow all safety protocols that have been established by the customer in accordance with the area hazard classification to service or operate the analyzer.

+This may include, but is not limited to, toxic and flammable gas monitoring protocols, lockout/tagout procedures, the use of personal protective equipment (PPE) requirements, hot work permits and other precautions that address safety concerns related to the use and operation of process equipment located in hazardous areas.